jyaquinas/jyaquinas.github.io/_posts/2022-04-12-CICD-with-travis-and-codedeploy.md

 ---

 ### What is CI/CD?
 CI/CD stands for continuous integration and continuous deployment (or delivery), respectively.
 I've you've tried merging your current branch to some old branch, you know how hectic it can become.
 CI tries to solve this problem by automatically building, merging, and testing your commits to some main branch.
-And CD will automatically deploy the most recent version of the project so that the developers won't have to do this manually every time.
+CD will automatically deploy the most recent version of the project so that the developers won't have to do this manually every time.
 This is all so that the developers can focus on developing, and spend less time on these repetitive tasks.

 ### What is Travis?
 [Travis](https://www.travis-ci.com/about-us/) is a CI tool that offers free plans for open-source projects.
 It is widely used and easily integrates with your Github account.
 Another popular alternative is [Jenkins](https://www.jenkins.io/).